sindresorhus/awesome-lint/test/fixtures/spell-check/error0.md

 - redis database but Redis is correct
 - jest testing framework but Jest is correct
 - webpack bundler but Webpack is correct

+- net framework should be .NET
+- Using NET Core should be .NET Core
+- Building with net 8 should be .NET 8